krissligithub/Power_BI_Dashboard_Project/README.md

 # Other Analysis
   - Total Sales by fat content
   - Total sales by Item type
-  - Fat Content by outlet for Total sales
+  - Fat Content by Outlet for Total Sales
   - Total Sales by Outlet Establishment
   - Sales by Outlet Size
   - Sales by Outlet Location